CBIIT/HPC_DME_APIs/src/hpc/hpc-server/hpc-ws-rs-api/test/README.txt

 Unit tests root directory for the High Performance Conputing Data Management HPCDM REST APIs.

-These unit tests are organized using the DICE cross platform unit testing framework.
+These unit tests are organized according to the DICE cross platform unit testing framework.

 To download and install DICE, please follow the documentation at: http://www.ece.umd.edu/DSPCAD/projects/dice/dice.htm